Kristina01111000/Drws_site/README.md

 3/30
 - Make a new account and see how it works, all the emails, before he hands out the list of emails
+	- make comments on the lesson chats with it also

 4/6